Juan Vázquez de Mella

 Juan Vázquez de Mella y Fanjul (8 June 1861 – 18 February 1928) was a Spanish politician and a political theorist.
-He is counted among the greatest Traditionalist thinkers, at times considered the finest author of Spanish Traditionalism of all time.
+He is counted among the greatest traditionalist thinkers and is sometimes considered the finest author of Spanish Traditionalism of all time.
 A politician active within Carlism, he served as a longtime Cortes deputy and one of the party leaders.
-He championed an own political strategy, known as Mellismo, which led to secession and formation of a separate grouping.
+He championed his own political strategy, known as Mellismo, which led to secession and the formation of a separate grouping.